amarakon/magickshot/README.md

-`# user` magickshot --selection # take a screenshot of the selection `# user` magickshot --window # take a screenshot of the specied window (default is focused window) `# user` magickshot --selection --window # use the cursor to select a window to screenshot `# user` magickshot --monitor # take a screenshot of the focused monitor `# user` magickshot --display # take a screenshot of the entire display
+`# user` magickshot --selection # take a screenshot of the selection `# user` magickshot --window # take a screenshot of the specied window (default is focused window) `# user` magickshot --selection --window # use the cursor to select a window to screenshot `# user` magickshot --monitor # take a screenshot of the specified monitor (default option) (default is focused monitor, count starts from 0)
+`# user` magickshot --display # take a screenshot of the entire display
 ```

-The default option is `--monitor`.

 ## Dependencies